Ministerial development

 Our package of CMD support and learning

-2. An annual CMD Grant for licensed clergy (currently £286 for 2023)
+- An annual CMD Grant for licensed clergy (currently £290 for 2024)

-3. Reflective Practice Groups
+- Reflective Practice Groups Spiritual Accompaniment

-5. Opportunities for Extended Ministerial Development Leave (EMDL)
+- Opportunities for Extended Ministerial Development Leave (EMDL)

-As members of the South Central Regional Training Partnership we offer courses including
+As members of the South Central Regional Training Partnership we offer courses including:

-• Post of First Responsibility
+- Post of First Responsibility

-• Rural /Area Deans Consultation
+- Rural /Area Deans Consultation Preparing for Retirement Consultation

 Ministry Development Review (MDR)